behlkush/aws-bootcamp-cruddur-2023/journal/week7.md

 Connected to xray-daemon
 ```

-## Issue was of quotes around the env files, I didn't have those quotes and it worked for me right in a single go.
+## Issue 2 was of quotes around the env files, I didn't have those quotes and it worked for me right in a single go.

 # Going back to XRAY work
-- Also note that my XRAY returned a positive health check in a single go.
+- we couldnot implement a healthcheck for xray as netstat is not installed by default on our xray container image
+- and we decided not to install or build a new image just to have netstat
+- so we are not implementing healthcheck for xray.

+# Turn on container insights
+- Updated ECS cluster to turn on Container Insights.

-- This was also because i didn't move my healthcheck for backend to out bin folder on the top of project directory.
+- I also rand build, push, register and deploy for both frontend and backend to be on the latest version,
+after the XRAY related changes.

+- For me container insights started showing my cruddur ECS cluster immediately and I can see all my containers in there.
+- of course there is no data under XRAY traces / service map.

+# END OF WEEK 7